KAR-NG/Human-Resource-Data-Mining/hr.md

 other position”, “unhappy”, and “more money”.

-Polynomial kernel Support Vactor Machine (SVM), ROC-AUC tuned K-Nearest Neighbor (KNN), and Random Forest models were tested and the result shows that the Random Forest model with 0.405 probability cut-off point is the best algorithm for us to make prediction for who is leaving the company.
-It has a reliable overall accuracy rate at 95.6%, sensitivity rate of 93.5% (the metric that we are most interested in) and specificity rate of 96.9%.
+Polynomial kernel Support Vactor Machine (SVM), ROC-AUC tuned K-Nearest Neighbor (KNN), and Random Forest models were implemented and the result shows that the Random Forest model with 0.286 probability cut-off point is the best algorithm for us to make prediction for who is leaving the company.
+It has a reliable overall accuracy rate at 95.7%, sensitivity rate of 93.5% (the metric that we are most interested in) and specificity rate of 96.7%.

 **Thank you for reading**